 The more you go to hibachi restaurants, the more you also want to imitate what the chef does.

-And to add fuel to the temptation that’s already been building up there are hundreds of thousands of blogs and websites that teach people how to cook teppanyaki recipes too!
+And to add fuel to the temptation that’s already been building up, there are hundreds of thousands of blogs and websites that teach people how to cook these recipes too!

 You can either:

 - hire a professional to install one into your kitchen

 - get a good DIY kit and install the grill yourself